fangwei123456/spikingjelly/docs/source/clock_driven_en/0_neuron.rst

         self.spike = self.surrogate_function(self.v - self.v_threshold)

 ``surrogate_function()`` is a step function during forward propagation, as long as the input is greater than or equal to 0, it will return 1, otherwise it will return 0.
-We regard this kind of ``tensor'' whose elements are only 0 or 1 as pulses.
+We regard this kind of ``tensor'' whose elements are only 0 or 1 as spikes.

-The release of the pulse consumes the previously accumulated electric charge of the neuron, so there will be an instantaneous decrease in the membrane potential, which is the reset of the membrane potential.
+The release of the spike consumes the previously accumulated electric charge of the neuron, so there will be an instantaneous decrease in the membrane potential, which is the reset of the membrane potential.
 In SNN, there are two ways to realize membrane potential reset:

 #.
-Hard method: After releasing the pulse, the membrane potential is directly set to the reset voltage::math:`V = V_{reset}`
+Hard method: After releasing the spike, the membrane potential is directly set to the reset voltage::math:`V = V_{reset}`

 #.
-Soft method: After the pulse is released, the membrane potential minus the threshold voltage::math:`V = V - V_{threshold}`
+Soft method: After the spike is released, the membrane potential minus the threshold voltage::math:`V = V - V_{threshold}`

 It can be found that for neurons using the Soft method, there is no need to reset the voltage :math:`V_{reset}` variable.
 The neuron in ``spikingjelly.clock_driven.neuron``, in one of the constructor parameters, ``v_reset``,